Skip to content

 3. Set OpenEBS StorageClass (Optional)

-If using public cloud, refer to the public cloud block storage component.
+If using a public cloud, refer to the public cloud storage block components.

 apiVersion: storage.k8s.io/v1